 Affordable Housing Goals

+In 2018, the Boulder City Council increased the city’s affordable housing goal from 10 to 15%.
 The city has been long committed to creating and preserving permanently affordable housing options to meet the diverse needs of the community.
-This commitment is driven by a goal to secure 10 percent of the city’s housing stock as permanently affordable.
-As of 2018, the city has successfully deed restricted 7.5 percent (3,468) for sale homes for low- and moderate-income persons.
+As of 2018, the city has successfully deed restricted 7.5% (3,468) of all homes for low- and moderate-income persons.
 In 2016, the city expanded its commitment to ensuring the availability of diverse housing options by adopting the Middle-Income Housing Strategy committing to build or preserve 3,500 middle income homes by 2030, of which 1,000 would be permanently affordable.
-Currently, the city has 110 deed restricted middle income homes.
+Currently, the city has 110 deed restricted middle-income homes.

 Simultaneous to the city’s progress towards achieving these stated goals, the multi-jurisdictional Boulder County Regional Housing Partnership (Partnership) was convened to expand access to diverse housing across the county, serving low to middle income households (30–120% Area Median Income).
-Driving the Regional Housing Strategy is the established goal to secure 12 percent of the county’s housing inventory as permanently affordable, serving a diverse mix of low, moderate and middle income households by 2035.
-In 2017, Boulder City Council adopted Resolution 1218 supporting the work of the BCRHP and the goals established by the Partnership, which includes a 12 percent goal for the entire county.
+Driving the Regional Housing Strategy is the established goal to secure 12 percent of the county’s housing inventory as permanently affordable, serving a diverse mix of low, moderate- and middle-income households by 2035.
+In 2017, Boulder City Council adopted Resolution 1218 supporting the work of the BCRHP and the goals established by the Partnership, which includes a 12% goal for the entire county.

-To align with and support its work of the Partnership, the Boulder’s City Council-appointed Housing Advisory Board (HAB) is initiating this conversation by considering amendment of its housing goals including consolidation of the low-, moderate- and middle-income goals into one goal and increasing the goal.
-Following the consideration of the HAB including engagement with the community, the HAB will make a recommendation to City Council.
+To align with and support its work of the Partnership, the Boulder’s City Council-appointed Housing Advisory Board (HAB) initiated a community conversation to consider an amendment of our housing goals including consolidation of the low-, moderate- and middle-income goals into one goal and increasing the goal.
+Following the consideration of the HAB including engagement with the community, the HAB made a recommendation to City Council.

 Boulder aspires to be a diverse and integrated community.
 This aspiration is predicated upon the belief that the overall well-being of the community depends upon the retention of individuals and families, the availability of workforce housing, and the ability to serve residents with changing or special housing needs.
 To this end, the Boulder community, its leadership and residents, have held a long-time commitment to facilitate the provision of diverse housing options to serve the needs of low-, moderate- and middle-income households.
 While the city is on pace to reach current housing goals, it is evident that existing goals do not meet the needs of the community.
 The City is revisiting its housing goals to ensure we do our utmost to fulfill the existing and expected needs of diversity in housing affordability and accessibility.